chankrrn/WRO-FE-YBR/elec/elec_README.md

 # 12. Testing and Reliability Iteration

-The electrical and sensing system was developed through repeated testing.

-The most important changes were caused by observed problems rather than aesthetic preference.
+The electrical and sensing system was developed through repeated testing and evaluation.
+Most major changes were made to solve problems found during testing rather than for aesthetic purposes.

 ---